Terms and conditions

 - If a ticket holder suffers an accident while using the lifts or while in the ZBAG ski resort, she or he may make use of the ZBAG Mountain Rescue service.
 The use of the ZBAG Rescue Service is chargeable according to the separate rates set by the Valais Canton Rescue Organisation, KWRO.
 Charges for the ZBAG Rescue Service, ambulance transport and other third-party costs (e.g. Air Zermatt, doctors' fees, etc.) must be paid direct by the customer.
 It is therefore advisable to take out supplementary insurance to cover this (see section: Exchange/refund).

 - As a rule, tickets will not be exchanged, modified or refunded.
-In particular, there can be no claim for refund in the case of service interruptions due to any from of force majeure.
+In particular, there can be no claim for refund in the case of service interruptions due to any form of force majeure.

 - We recommend to all customers purchasing a multiday ticket to take out additional insurance cover.
 SkiCare (CHF 5 per day additional charge) offers temporary and subsidiairy insurance for visitors from abroad which covers the cost of rescue, transportation and treatment in the event of a skiing accident.
 The PassProtect policy (CHF 3 per day) covers the cost of ski pass, ski hire and ski lessons in the event of accident, illness or adverse weather conditions.
 Cover for season and year passes can also be purchased.
 You will find further details at www.skicare.ch/en/our-products.html.
 It is the responsibility of the customer to make any claims for reimbursement from his/her insurance.

-- Without supplementary insurance there can be no claim for refund or extension in the case of bad weather, threat of avalanche, unplanned departure, service interruptions, and the closure of ski runs, ski areas or parts thereof due to weather conditions, excessive snowfall or risk of avalanche.
+- Without supplementary insurance there can be no claim for refund or extension in the case of bad weather, threat of avalanche, unplanned departure, service interruptions, and the closure of ski runs, ski areas or parts thereof due to weather conditions, excessive snowfall, risk of avalanche, etc..

 - The published operating hours of the transport facilities are for information only.
 They may be affected by factors such as the weather, snow or the condition of the slopes.